hsos-ai-lab/agri-gaia-platform/README.md

 After all containers are `Running`, visit [app.agri-gaia.localhost](https://app.agri-gaia.localhost) in your browser and create the first user using the registration form.

 By default, self-signed SSL certificates will be used in development by our reverse proxy Traefik.
-The certificates are in `./config/traefik/certs/self-signed` and have to be installed into your browser to prevent the browser to recognize the server as insecure.
+The certificates are located in [`./secrets/certs/self-signed`](`./secrets/certs/self-signed`) and have to be installed into your browser to prevent the browser from recognizing the server as insecure.
+If no certificates are present in [`./secrets/certs/self-signed`](`./secrets/certs/self-signed`) or the certificates have expired, run `./generate.sh -d agri-gaia.localhost -f` to generate new self-signed certificates.

 #### Developing on a remote machine